Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: The Constrained Matrix Factor Model

 where $\bF_{1,t} = [\bF_{11,t}, \bF_{12,t}]$ and $\bF_{2,t} = [\bF_{21,t}, \bF_{22,t}]$.
 The left loading matrix still spans the entire $p_1$ dimensional space, but the first part of loading matrix $\bR_1$ has a clearer interpretation.

 The partially constrained matrix factor model (\ref{eqn:pcmfm_explicit}) incorporates partial information $\bH_{R_1}$ and $\bH_{C_1}$ in the unconstrained model (\ref{eqn:mfm}) without ignoring the possible remainders.
 If we include all four matrix factors in the four subspaces divided by the interactions of $\bH_{R_1}$ and $\bH_{C_1}$ and their complements, the number of parameters in (\ref{eqn:pcmfm_explicit}) is the same as that in the unconstrained model (\ref{eqn:mfm}).
-However, as shown by the theorems in Section \ref{sec:theory}, the rates of convergence are much faster than those of the unconstrained matrix factor model.
-Furthermore, in most applications, inclusion of only two matrix-factor terms is adequate in explaining high percentage of variability, as exemplified by the three applications in Section \ref{sec:application}.
+However, as shown by Theorem \ref{theorem:conv_rate_loading_mat} in Section \ref{sec:theory}, the rates of convergence are faster than those of the unconstrained matrix factor model.
+Furthermore, in many applications, inclusion of only two matrix-factor terms is adequate in explaining a high percentage of variability, as exemplified by the three applications in Section \ref{sec:application}.

+\begin{remark} Subpanel structure in multivariate time series is encountered frequently in real applications.
+For example, macroeconometric data often consist of large panels of time series which can be further divided into smaller but still quite large subpanels or blocks.
+Built upon \cite{forni2004generalized} and \cite{hallin2007determining}, \cite{hallin2011dynamic} considered $n$-dimensional random variable $\bx = [\by' \; \bz']'$ with sub-panel vectors $\by \in \mathbb{R}^{n_y}$ and $\bz \in \mathbb{R}^{n_z}$ and proposed a method to identify and estimate joint and block-specific common factors.
+There are connections between the subpanel structure and the constrained structure considered in this paper.
+Both approaches produce certain block structures in the loading matrix.
+Consider the vector factor model case.
+With two subpanels, the model becomes